geekunny/Web-D/README.md

-Hey, Here are some of my practices for Web Development.
+Hey, here are some of my practices for Web Development.